 Religion is notorious for stating conclusions with absolute certainty.
 The foundation of Western organized religion is the rebranding of mythology and superstition.
 But, instead of remaining silent in the absence of evidence, they continue to make assertions lacking proof.
 They use mythology cloaked by metaphor, analogy, simile, and word-picture.

-Mr. Wittgenstein explains what we should do when having no facts to support our proposition.
-Sadly, many religions present twisted doctrines even though they have no credible proof for their outrageous claims.
+Mr. Wittgenstein explains what we should do when we do not have facts to support our proposition.
+Sadly, many religions present twisted doctrines despite having no credible proof for their outrageous claims.
 So, mythology presented as facts is a ploy to deceive.

 The conclusions of religion go beyond the facts.
 So, it would be appropriate to state their claims in terms of probabilities.
 They do not, and we doubt this will happen.
 Rather than remaining silent on things beyond proof, they will continue presenting mythology as fact.
 That is how they stay in business.

 The last of the 3 facts about myths give us an understanding of how they use different arguments to twist the data to convince people.